Socketlike/replugged-plugins/plugins/Magnificent/README.md

 </p>

 <p align="center">
-  a post-swc Replugged plugin that removes the width & height restriction on the img element's src in image popouts.
+  a Replugged plugin that removes the width & height restriction of images in image popouts.
 </p>

 ## But I see no difference!